-The WCAG 2.0 were so well-formatted and detailed in 2008 that it stood the test of time given all the requirements are yet considered extremely valid.
-So, many experts are still hanging on to 2.0 and add 2.1 to it will make it nothing but more elaborate.
+The WCAG 2.0 were so well-formatted and detailed in 2008 that it stood the test of time, given all the requirements are yet considered extremely valid.
+So, many experts are still hanging on to 2.0 and adding 2.1 to it will make it nothing but more elaborate.
 There’s a lateral effort to the WCAG 2.1 dot release.
 The 2.1 dot release will help to fill the known gaps.
 Also, there is another movement called Silver, which is the Accessibility Guidelines 3.0.

 Public sector website accessibility statements – what one needs to know

 The Public Sector Bodies (inclusive of the websites and mobile Applications) Accessibility Regulations 2018, to give its full title, became valid on 23 September.
-The primary purpose of Accessibility Regulations is to ensure if the public sector websites and mobile apps are accessible to all users, particularly those with disabilities.
+The primary purpose of Accessibility Regulations is to ensure if that public sector websites and mobile apps are accessible to all users, particularly those with disabilities.